jufabeck2202/pi-stock-de/README.md

 See the `.env.example` file for all environment variables.

 ## Development
-PI-STOCK-DE is build using golang, go-fiber and colly for scraping and React together with mantine for the frontend.
+PI-STOCK-DE is build using golang, go-fiber, and colly for scraping and React together with mantine for the frontend.
 ```
 go run main.go
 cd frontend